 2009—Speedball Art Products acquires Creative Industries and becomes the proud manufacturer of the Artista™ and Boss Series Pottery Wheels.

 2010—Bienfang Artist Paper brand purchased from Elmer’s Products, Inc. and launches the Young Artist™ line of paper in 2011.

 2012—Furthering its commitment to offering innovative, professional-quality printmaking inks, Speedball adds the Akua® line to its brand family.
-Fabric Block Printing Inks become available in 14 colors and a Transparent Base.
+Fabric Block Printing Inks become available in 14 colours and a Transparent Base.

 2014—Arnhem 1618® added to the Speedball offering.

-2015—Speedball Professional® Screen Printing Tools are launched and the centennial edition of The Speedball Textbook is published.
+2015—Speedball Professional® Screen Printing Tools is launched and the centennial edition of The Speedball Textbook is published.

 2016—Speedball begins manufacturing Speedball Professional Relief Inks and also adds Speedball Gel Printing Plates and Calligraphy Fountain Pens to its offerings.